Africa

 4 ounce ginger chopped

-7 cups hot water.
+7 cups hot water

 1-2 cups fresh pineapple juice

-Juice of freshly squeezed lime
+Juice of a freshly squeezed lime

 Instructions:

-1. In a large bowl, mix ginger and hot water.
-Let it sit for about an
+In a large bowl, mix ginger and hot water.
+Let it sit for about an hour or more.
+Using a cheesecloth or fine sieve, drain the water and set aside.

 Simmer until sugar has dissolved.
-Allow to cool
+Allow to cool.

-over ice
+over ice.

 Easy Lime Cake